Additive normal tempered stable processes for equity derivatives and power law scaling: Model calibration and power law scaling

-In this Section, we show that the ATS processes achieve excellent calibration results on the S\&P 500 and EURO STOXX 50 volatility surfaces.
-In the first Subsection, we describe the dataset, the filtering techniques, and the synthetic forward prices construction.
-In the second Subsection, we describe the model calibration procedure.
-We also compare the performance of ATS processes with the performance of LTS processes and of Sato processes in \citet{carr2007self}.
+In this Section, we show that the ATS processes achieve excellent calibration results on the S\&P 500 and EURO STOXX 50 volatility surfaces; moreover, we show that power-law scaling parameters are observed in market data.

+First, after having described the dataset, we illustrate the model calibration procedure and compare the performance of ATS processes with some benchmarks (LTS processes and Sato processes in \citet{carr2007self}).
+Then, we outline some statistical evidence that the market-implied volatility surface is compatible with a power-law scaling of ATS parameters.